realA10001986/Time-Circuits-Display/README.md

 By default, all audio is played over the speaker.

-Entering 351 followed by ENTER enables playback over line-out for
+Keypad command 351 enables playback over line-out for
 - music and
 - time travel sounds.

 All other sounds, which are supposed to be emitted by the TCD itself, are always played over the built-in speaker.
 Note that the TCD's volume control (knob, software-selected level, rotary encoder) only has impact on the built-in speaker.

-Entering 350 plus ENTER disables line-out output.
+Keypad command 350 disables line-out output.
 This setting is persistent over reboots.

 ### Common usage scenarios